mariellefoster/marf-books/README.md

 - Alex Iantaffi and Meg-John Barker: How to Understand Your Gender
 - Geoff Manaugh: A Burglar's Guide to the City
 - Laurie J. Marks: Water Logic
+- E. L. Konigsberg: From the Mixed-up Files of Mrs. Basil E. Frankweiler

 ## Next
 - Rivers Solomon: The Deep